mcSamuelDataSci/CACommunityBurden/myCCB/technical.md

     -   The Condition List was then modified for several conditions, with input from CDPH subject matter experts, to make the conditions more consistent with California public health programmatic areas and/or priority or emerging public health conditions.
 Modifications include:
         -   Elevating “Congestive Health Failure” from “Other Cardiovascular disease” to a unique condition within the “Cardiovascular Disease” group
         -   Eliminating the “Respiratory infections” category, with its two subcategories of “Lower respiratory infections” and “Upper respiratory infections”; in favor of the unique conditions of “influenza”, “Pneumonia”, and, as of 2020, “COVID-19”, with the very few remaining respiratory infections included in the catch-all “Other Infectious Diseases/Nutritional Deficiencies” condition.
-        -   <a id="alzheimers"></a>In order to distinguish between deaths caused by the “Public Health Level” condition “Alzheimer’s disease and other dementias”, after consulting with clinicians and referencing [a research paper](https://pubmed.ncbi.nlm.nih.gov/31112120/), we have created the following “Detail Level” subgroups:
+        -   <a id="alzheimers"></a>In order to distinguish between deaths caused by the “Public Health Level” condition “**Alzheimer’s disease and other dementias**”, after consulting with clinicians and referencing [a research paper](https://pubmed.ncbi.nlm.nih.gov/31112120/), we have created the following “Detail Level” subgroups:
             -   Alzheimer’s
                 -   G30.0, G30.1, G30.8 and G30.9, all of which specifically note Alzheimer’s
             -   Unspecified Dementia